typesupply/opentype-cookbook/website/content/common-techniques.md

 Around 2006 [Kent Lew](http://www.fontbureau.com/people/KentLew/) asked me if I had any ideas for a better fraction implementation.
 Specifically, he was referring to the fact that with the existing implementation users had to manually select *only* the text that should be converted to fractions and apply the feature.
 If the feature was applied to more than just that text all numbers not in a fraction would be converted to numerators.
 This was a big problem in things like cookbooks where there could be *thousands* of little bits of text that had to be converted to fractions.

 I developed a new method that is built on the common form of writing fractions as an integer, a space, a numerator, a slash and a denominator.
 For example: `2 1/2`.
 The code considers 1-10 numbers followed by a slash followed by 1 or more numbers to be a fraction.
 The slash is converted to a fraction bar, the numbers before the slash are converted to numerators and the numbers after the slash are converted to denominators.
-If the new fraction is preceded by a number followed by a space, the space is converted to a thin space to pull the fraction closer to the integer.
+If the new fraction is preceded by a number followed by a space, the space is converted to a thin space (which should not have a unicode value) to pull the fraction closer to the integer.
 After I published the first version of this code, [Karsten Luecke](http://kltf.de) pointed out some problems with dates, German tax numbers and things like that.
 I published a new version that handles these properly and this version is below.

 With this users can *globally* activate fractions.
 The only drawback that I have found with this is that it doesn’t allow numerators to be longer than 10 numbers long.
 In the unlikely event that a user runs into this problem, they can select the unconverted numerators and activate the numerator feature.